IvanStankov12/ivan-de-martino-copy-01/content/pages/about.md

 # Trajectory

 Right now I'm an advertiser junior, but I have able to participate in a contest, where I put myself to demonstrate my teamwork skills and knowledge, Finally, we got a special mention from the judges.
-They said, " They did a process very complete, a strategy very achievable and according to the judge, it can be started".
+They said, " They did a process very complete, a strategy very achievable and according to the judge, it can be started" ( *you can see this project on my portfolio*).

 Also, I've helped organize the marketing and advertising strategy of Mapri.
 Mapri is a project that aims to publicize African and Afro-descendant culture, through the sale of headscarf.